finnlennartsson/7T049_CVI/bids/README.md

 3. Run script `DcmSourcedata_to_NiftiRawdata.sh` \
 This converts the dicoms in `/sourcedata` to BIDS-organised NIfTIs in `/rawdata`using the heudiconv routine.
-- `heudiconv` is run with using a Docker container using rules set in the python file `7T049_CVI_heuristic.py`
+- [heudiconv](https://github.com/nipy/heudiconv) is run with using a Docker container using rules set in the python file `7T049_CVI_heuristic.py`
-- The script also makes a BIDS-validation and MRIQC
+- The script also makes a BIDS-validation
+4. Run script `MRIQC.sh` \
+This script runs [MRIQC](https://github.com/bids-standard/bids-validator) on the data